Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Application: Flat FLRW Universe

 \subsection{Era before Decoupling of Matter and Radiation}

 In this era the primordial fluid is a mixture of radiation and matter, wherein the contribution of matter to the pressure is negligible.
-Consequently, the equations of state (see, for example, Ref.~\cite{mfb1992}, Eq.~(5.49), Ref.~\cite{Mukhanov-2005}, Eq.~(1.78), and Ref.~\cite{kodama1984}, \S~V-1) are given by:
+Consequently, the equations of state are given by [see Ref.\,\cite{kodama1984}, {\S\,V-1}]:

-The black body constant is represented by $a_{\text{B}}$, the radiation temperature is denoted by $T_{\gamma}$ and the particle number density of ordinary matter or \textsc{cdm} is given by $n$.
-Upon eliminating $T_\gamma$, the following result is obtained [see Ref.~\cite{c8}, Eq.~(2.10.27)]:
+The black body constant is represented by $a_{\text{B}}$, the radiation temperature is denoted by $T_{\gamma}$ and the particle number density of ordinary matter or \textsc{cdm} is given by~$n$.
+Upon eliminating~$T_\gamma$, the following result is obtained [see Ref.\,\cite{c8}, Eq.\,(2.10.27)]:

 By making use of~(\ref{eq:p1-b}), one has